lmarson94/PF-object-tracking/README.md

     <img src="img/point_plot.png"/>
 </p>
 <p align="center">
-    Plot of the euclidean distance between the belief and the groundtruth normalized by the length of the diagonal
+    Plot of the euclidean distance between the belief and the groundtruth normalized by the length of the frame diagonal
 </p>

 Launch tracking.m to test the different models.